Teresa’s Spectacular Double Wide Kitchen Makeover

-New paint, flooring, and curtains are just the beginning of the changes.
+New paint, flooring, and curtains are just the beginning of the changes for this double wide kitchen makeover.

-You can save lots of money by purchasing a used but recent model home and remodel and update it yourself.
-In today‘s economy it pays to be smart with your money and not overspend on housing.
+You can save a lot of money by purchasing a used but recent model mobile home and remodel it yourself.
+In today‘s economy, it pays to be smart with your money and not overspend on housing.
 Debt free is always better!
 Teresa shows that it is possible to live in a gorgeous home that’s also affordable.

 Teresa took out the built-in bar that separated the kitchen from the living and dining room to open up the space.

 By painting the cabinetry Teresa really opened the space up with light.
 Crisp and clean, with touches of country charm and organic accents, is a great style for those of us that like our homes to have the lived-in, comfy feel.